How To Cope With Stress During Life’s Challenges

 Stress is a common challenge that everyone faces to different degrees throughout life.
 According to the Stress in America 2022 survey by the American Psychological Association, 76% of adults reported experiencing stress-related health problems in the previous month.
 Stress can stem from a variety of sources, including work, divorce, health problems, and family conflict, among many other sources.
 Learning how to cope with stress can be an important factor for your mental and physical health.

-Below, we’ll discuss some common physical and emotional signs of stress and tips for coping with stress more effectively.
+Below, we’ll discuss some common physical and emotional signs of stress and tips for more effectively overcoming challenges.

 Getty/AnnaStills